 According to FTB Applied Energistics WIKI, Applied Energistics is a modification or mode for Minecraft.
 It is a model created by AlgorithmX2 focusing on storage auto-crafting as well as compactness.
 For Applied Energistics, blocks and items can be stored on disks instead of barrels or chests, which makes storage more compact and easier.

 Applied Energistics also offers several auto-crafting options from basic crafting grid operations to machine crafting integration.
 It can provide integration with a few mods like Thermal Expansion, Logistics Pipes, IndustrialCraft2 and BuildCraft.

 Refined Storage vs AE2

-In general, Refined Storage and Applied Energistics 2 are for different needs.
-Refined Storage is for players who want a simple storage system while Applied Energistics 2 is for users who seek challenges with their setups such as more types of items, channels and resources.
+In general, Refined Storage Minecraft and Applied Energistics 2 are for different needs.
+Refined Storage is for players who want a Minecraft simple storage network system while Minecraft Applied Energistics 2 is for users who seek challenges with their setups such as more types of items, channels and resources.

 Refined Storage Pros